 Adding cheese is what turns the basic white sauce into a creamy, cheesy base for your Macaroni and Cheese.

-My standard choice is a combination of sharp cheddar and good ol’ Velveeta which gives it that classic flavor that our family loves.
+My standard choice for mac and cheese is a combination of sharp cheddar and good ol’ Velveeta which gives it that classic flavor that our family loves.
 But here’s the fun part – you can use any combination of cheeses you love.

 Some great choices: